jan-revay/initPC/README.md

 ✔️ *Note: Logs will appear in the folder `initPC/Logs/`.
 Use `cat <logfile>` to display the log file with the original VT100 colors.*

+### Applying changes to your machine

 Run the `refresh` command from Bash, after you have updated the `initPC` or `dotfiles` repo (e.g. adding a package, changing a config file, or adding an alias...), to apply the config change to your machine.
+The script never removes any packages other than the ones in `apt-get autoremove`, therefore removing packages from the init script does not have any effect after the first run.

 ## Branches